Autistic Inclusive Meets/AIM

 To provide support and advice to families and individuals.

 To promote acceptance of autism and educate the general public.

 To protect autistic rights and campaign against autistic mistreatment.

-To fund families wishing to purchase sensory toys, specialist clothing and aids (weighted vest/helmet/chewy tube devices) McLaren Major buggies and have a lending service of all such items.
+To fund families wishing to purchase sensory toys, specialist clothing and aids (weighted vest; helmet; chewy tube devices), Maclaren Major buggies, and to have a lending service for all such items.

-To provide life skill training for teenagers eg trips to supermarket and laundrette accompanied by a volunteer to encourage them to interact and enable more independence.
+To provide life skill training for teenagers, such as trips to supermarket and launderette, accompanied by a volunteer to encourage them to interact and enable more independence.

 No personal gain is to be taken from any funding received.

 I am an autistic mother to autistic children the youngest two of whom I home educate.